is regenerating health realistic?

 No. I think war games should be based on ultrachad heroes who've been documented taking several rounds and pulling through to complete the mission.
 Every hit you take slows you down, interferes with vision, etc... but you can handle it to a certain point.
 Maybe a sort of adrenalin system can make injured players less nerfed temporarily to avoid people just killing themselves after an injury.
 Anatomy and armor systems would be great too, so center mass is less likely to harm you if you take armor, legs cripple you, so on.
 If you don't use this system just make your game in the future with supersoldiers or energy shields.

-• 3 weeks ago
+• 8 months ago

 Anonymous

 Exanima kind of does this.
-Healing items are limited and far and few between and there's barely any armor early on so you can render a playthrough fucked by bumbling into one of the very first rooms and taking a nasty swing to the head from an undead with a sharp hand saw.
+Healing items are limited and far and few between and there's barely any armor early on so you can render a playthrough fricked by bumbling into one of the very first rooms and taking a nasty swing to the head from an undead with a sharp hand saw.

-4. 3 weeks ago
+4. 8 months ago

 Anonymous